-The exercises focused on three (3) emergency response capabilities:
+The exercise focused on three (3) emergency response capabilities:

-Planning emergency drill to enhance the preparedness and safety of the College community.
-To test lockdown procedures that need to be followed by staff, faculty, and students in accordance with internal campus emergency procedures.
+Planning an emergency drill to enhance the preparedness and safety of the College.
+To test lockdown procedures that need to be followed by staff, faculty, and the Campus Safety Department in accordance with internal campus emergency procedures.